evkx/evkx.github.io/content/models/acura/zdx/zdx_a-spec_awd/_index.md

 The Acura ZDX A-Spec AWD offers a range of interior lighting options designed to create a pleasant ambiance and enhance visibility.

-- **Multicolor Ambient Lighting:** This feature extends across the dashboard, door panels, and footwell, providing a harmonious and inviting atmosphere.
+- **Multicolor Ambient Lighting:** This feature extends across the dashboard and door panels, providing a harmonious and inviting atmosphere.
 You can customize the colors to suit your mood or preference, adding a personal touch to your driving experience.

 ## Climate System